Off this glorious morning to Manistee.

 Although we had an awesome day for cruising, things turned more sour about an hour from Manistee.
 The wall only is long enough for a few boats our size, and the boats from last night wanted to stay around.
 The dock master said to check back at noon.
 But we were past the cool breakwater lighthouses and in the scenic canal by 11.

 How about topping off with fuel at Seng’s Marina?
 That should kill 30 minutes or so.
 Maya was quite helpful in getting us set up, and apologized for their 5-gallons-per-minute pump.
 We needed 450 gallons.
 That’s a lot of minutes.
 We got the starboard tank full just fine, but then they ran out.
 Wait what?
-Balancing the tanks should be easy but isn’t.
+Balancing the tanks is easy but takes time.
 Grrrrr.
-The bridge guys, however, were as good as we’ve encountered.
+The bridge guys, however, were as good at their job as any as we’ve encountered so far.
 The dude at Maple Street popped it up so that we didn’t wait a heartbeat.
 The dude at the Memorial Bridge was confident we could get under but came down to watch at mast level just in case.
 We hadn’t planned to go into Manistee Lake at all, but the bridges made it a non-event.

 Unfortunately we had no time to explore Manistee, so can’t really comment on its worthiness.
 There are high winds on the menu for Tuesday and Wednesday—plus the new water pump is acting up—so we’ll probably have a few days to see what Ludington is all about.
 We’ve heard good things.